threefoldfoundation/info_legal/src/terms_conditions_griduser.md

 1. This Agreement sets forth the complete and final agreement of the parties concerning the subject matter hereof, and supersedes, replaces all prior agreements, written and oral, between them concerning the subject matter hereof.
 If a term of this Agreement to be invalid or unenforceable, the remaining provisions will continue in full force and effect.
 A party’s consent to, or waiver of, enforcement of this Agreement on one occasion will not be deemed a waiver of any other provision or such provision on any other occasion.

 2. We reserve the right to change this Agreement from time to time in our sole discretion.
-If we make material changes to this Agreement, we will provide notice of such changes, such as by posting the revised User Terms and Conditions on our websites or in the 3Bot Connect application.
+If we make material changes to this Agreement, we will provide notice of such changes, such as by posting the revised User Terms and Conditions on our websites or in the ThreeFold Connect application.
 By continuing to access or use the TF Products or otherwise participate in the ThreeFold Grid after the posted effective date of modifications to this Agreement, you agree to be bound by the revised version of this Agreement.
 If you do not agree to the modified Agreement, you must stop using and interacting with the TF Products.

 3. The parties are independent contractors.
 No agency, partnership, franchise, joint venture, or employment relationship is intended or created by this Agreement.
 Neither party has the power or authority to create or assume any obligation, or make any representations or warranties, on behalf of the other party.